 Teaching college-level mathematics is another of my passions.
 In addition to my mathematics coursework and research, I am also progressing toward completing Duke’s Certificate in College Teaching to systematically improve my pedagogy.
-This semester, I am working as a drop-in tutor in Duke’s Math Help Room.
+This semester, I am working as a teaching assistant (TA) for one of Duke’s calculus 1 courses.

 During my undergrad, I was lucky enough to have multiple teaching opportunities.
 The first was being a drop-in tutor at Berkeley’s Student Learning Center, and the second was working as a student instructor for two sophomore level math classes: Linear Algebra and Differential Equations, and Discrete Mathematics.